image-charts/documentation/docs/reference/markers.md

 - **`<opt_z_order>`** Not supported yet

 - **`<opt_placement>`** [Optional] Additional placement details describing where to put this marker, in relation to the data point.
     - Bar-relative placement [Bar charts only]: 's', 'c', 'e' - Base, center, or top of a bar.
 For stacked charts, this is relative to the section of the bar for each series, not for the whole bar.
 If the series index given is -1 (stack total) it is in relation to the whole bar.
-This can be combined with vertical placement values: for example, 'be' or 'vs'.
-Default value is 'e'.
+Default value is 'c'.

 - **`<font_family>`** one of the [supported open-source font](/reference/chart-font#supported-open-source-fonts).
 Don't forget to checkout the [font gallery](https://fonts.google.com/)